fss18/custom-ct-demo-001/README.md

 As of time of writing, custom preventive guardrail (SCP) is not visible in the Control Tower dashboard, to verify the enforcement of custom guardrail you will use attempt to perform action at the individual account level.

 **NOTE** :
-> you need to perform this action on another AWS account that is member of the AWS Control Tower, consider using separate browser session.
+> you need to perform this action on AWS Account A (see Prerequisite) that is member of the AWS Control Tower, consider using separate browser session.

 7.1.
-Log in to one of the linked AWS account that belongs to the `AWS OU ID` that you specified previously.
+Log in to AWS `Account A` that belongs to the `AWS OU ID` that you specified previously.

 7.2.
 Perform action such as:
 - [Create EBS volume without encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html) or launch EC2 instance without enabling EBS encryption.